-“Orobas saved my life,” Grimaldi said.
+“Orobas saved my life,” Grimaldi went on.
 “And preserved it.
 He made me immortal.
-He’s given me whatever I wanted – the knowledge to find you, the skill to bring my gang together, the reputation to make us succeed, everything.
+He’s given me whatever I wanted—the knowledge to find you, the skill to bring my gang together, the reputation to make us succeed, everything.
 You don’t know what you’re missing, honestly.”

-“Yeah, you’ve just been sacrificing humans for him,” I said.
+“Yeah, you’ve just been sacrificing humans for him.”

-“Shut up,” he said softly looking intensely at me with those big, innocent-seeming eyes.
+“Shut up.”
+He stared intensely at me with those big, innocent-seeming eyes.
 “I’m going to shut that mouth of yours forever.
 I’ve been waiting a hundred years to do this.”